 Excluding the password credential provider

-You can use Group Policy to deploy an administrative template policy settings to the computer.
-This policy settings is found under Computer Configuration > Policies > Administrative Templates > Logon
+You can use Group Policy to deploy an administrative template policy setting to the computer.
+This policy setting is found under Computer Configuration > Policies > Administrative Templates > Logon

 The name of the policy setting is Exclude credential providers.
 The value to enter in the policy to hide the password credential provider is 60b78e88-ead8-445c-9cfd-0b87f74ea6cd.

 Excluding the password credential provider hides the password credential provider from Windows and any application that attempts to load it.
 This prevents the user from entering a password using the credential provider.
 However, this does not prevent applications from creating their own password collection dialogs and prompting the user for a password using custom dialogs.

 Validate that none of the workflows needs passwords

 This is the big moment.
 You have identified password usage, developed solutions to mitigate password usage, and have removed or disabled password usage from Windows.
 In this configuration, your users will not be able to use a password.
 Users will be blocked if any of their workflows ask them for a password.
 Ideally, your test users should be able to complete all the work flows of the targeted work persona without any password usage.
 Do not forget those low percentage work flows, such as provisioning a new user or a user that forgot their PIN or cannot use their strong credential.
 Ensure those scenarios are validated as well.

 Congratulations!
 You are ready to transition one or more portions of your organization to a passwordless deployment.
 You have validated that the targeted work persona is ready to go where the user no longer needs to know or use their password.
 You are just a few steps away from declaring success.